openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/pages.rst

 Hide or Show the Course Wiki Page
 ************************************************

 By default, your course includes a wiki page.
-Learners and course staff can use the wiki to post content as well as comment on other people's content.
+Learners and the course team can use the wiki to post content as well as comment on other people's content.
 For details, see :ref:`Course_Wiki`.